thoughtbot/maintaining-open-source-projects/book/02-community.md

 **The bike shed effect** (also called “Parkinson’s law of triviality”) states that groups give disproportionate weight to trivial issues.
-For example, a committee whose job is to approve plans for a nuclear power plant spends the majority of its time on relatively unimportant but easy-to-grasp issues, such as what materials to use for the staff bike shed, while neglecting the less trivial proposed design of the nuclear power plant itself, which is far more important but also a far more difficult and involved task to criticize constructively.
+For example, a committee whose job is to approve plans for a nuclear power plant might spend the majority of its time on relatively unimportant but easy-to-grasp issues, such as what materials to use for the staff bike shed, while neglecting the less trivial proposed design of the nuclear power plant itself, which is far more important but also far more difficult and involved to criticize constructively.

 When you see more activity than usual in a discussion over a superficial matter (according to a threshold you define), take one decision (even if arbitrary) and call it resolved.
 You will be saving everyone’s time.
-Everyone’s time but the trolls’, that is.
+Everyone’s time but the trolls’, that is - people that don't provide solutions and only devote their energy to arguing and pointing out problems.

 **Godwin’s law** states that as an online discussion grows longer (regardless of topic or scope), sooner or later someone will compare someone or something to Hitler or Nazism.
-You may find yourself in the unhappy need to quote it.
+You may find yourself in the unhappy need to quote this at some point.

-When it happens, it’s a reliable red flag of a low signal-to-noise ratio.
+When this happens, it’s a reliable red flag of a low signal-to-noise ratio.
 Such an out of the blue comparison is the miner’s canary of a conversation that went too far, a good moment to jump out.
 Call the thread finished and whoever mentioned the Nazis automatically loses the debate.
 Link to [the Wikipedia article](https://en.wikipedia.org/wiki/Godwin%27s_law) for extra fun!